What is the Recipe for Banana Bread?

 Vanilla extract adds a subtle, sweet flavor that complements the bananas.
 It’s not necessary but can really enhance the overall taste of the bread.

-See also Ravioli Recipe
+See also Perfect Prime Rib Recipe

 8. Salt